bellaweo/trix/godnd/README.md

 # godnd

-this directory contains the Dockerfile and script to build images for the betch/godnd dockerhub repo
+this directory contains the Earthfile to build images for the betch/godnd dockerhub repo

+the godnd image contains golang (the verison is the image tag) plus docker in docker as installed by earthly's dind install script

+to run: `earthly --push +all`
+(you need to be logged into docker as the betch user to push images to dockerhub)